Agnes Howard, Duchess of Norfolk

 Agnes Howard (née Tilney) (c.
 1477 – May 1545) was the second wife of Thomas Howard, 2nd Duke of Norfolk.
 Two of King Henry VIII's queens were her step-granddaughters, Anne Boleyn and Katherine Howard.
-Catherine Howard was placed in the Dowager Duchess's care after her mother's death.
+Katherine Howard was placed in the Dowager Duchess's care after her mother's death.

 Agnes' brother, Sir Philip Tilney of Shelley (d.1533), was the paternal grandfather of Edmund Tilney (1535/6–1610), Master of the Revels to Queen Elizabeth and King James.
 Edmund Tilney's mother, Malyn, was implicated in the scandal surrounding the downfall of Queen Katherine Howard.